raspberrypilearning/codebreaker/en/step_5.md

 <div>

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-Frequency Analysis</span> measures how often something appears so we can look for patterns in that data.
+Frequency Analysis measures how often something appears so we can look for patterns in that data.
 It is possible to decode monoalphabetic cyphers (if you know the language the message is in) by looking at how often each letter appears and matching it to the [most commonly used letters](http://letterfrequency.org/letter-frequency-by-language/) in that language.
 </p>

 We now need to create a function that will take our text and convert it all to one case (to avoid confusion), count the number of times each letter in the message appears, then convert that number into a percentage of the whole so we can compare it to the frequency of letters in English.